joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6647777/2025/09/20/caitlin-clark-fine-wnba-fever/

 **Dodgers' Will Smith 'doubtful' for rest of regular season with hairline fracture**\
-`Dodgers manager Dave Roberts said it's "up in the air" whether the catcher will be ready for the team's first postseason series.`\
+`Dodgers manager Dave Roberts said it's "up in the air" whether the catcher will be ready for the first postseason series.`\
 https://nytimes.com/athletic/6647695/2025/09/20/dodgers-will-smith-hand-injury-postseason/

 **Stanton blasts 450th career home run, moves to 41st all-time**\